infracost/docs/docs/infracost_cloud/key_concepts.md

 Projects are a flexible concept in Infracost that are used to represent code repos, deployment environments, workspaces etc.

-Project names default to the path or git repo name, and appear in the CLI output, pull request comments, and Infracost Cloud as shown below.
+Infracost auto-generates project names based on the user-provided path, or git repo name.
+The name appears in the CLI output, pull request comments and Infracost Cloud as shown below.

 <img src={useBaseUrl("img/infracost-cloud/cli-project-name.png")} alt="Auto-generated project name in CLI" />